Can chickens eat apples?

 How to prepare apples for chickens.

-• don't give more than three or four apples per week, per flock of six chickens
+• Keep it to no more than 10% of their diet.
+This amounts to something like no more than three or four apples per week, per flock of six chickens.

 Simple, quick ways of preparing apple treats.